Working in the Netherlands

-- Unfurnished properties are delivered empty with no floor covering, no curtains or any appliances (the light bulbs may even been removed).
+- Unfurnished properties are delivered empty with no floor covering, no curtains or any appliances (the light bulbs may even be removed).
 Such accommodation is usually much cheaper but requires a higher initial investment from the tenant.

-Be aware that you should pay a deposit from 1-month rent up to maximum 3-months rent when leasing a house.
+Be aware that you should pay a deposit from 1-month rent up to a maximum of 3-months rent when leasing a house.
 Also, third parties like real estate agents may charge an additional fee for their services.
 We have already contacted some agencies and conclude that this fee may be negotiable.

 Private insurance companies provide the general health insurance.
 Premiums are due on a monthly base.
 By law you have to pay the first € 400 of the healthcare costs yourself and the remainder will be reimbursed by the private health insurance company.
 Please note that children under 18 are covered for free.

-Further, you can expand a general healthcare insurance with additional insurances, e.g. for the dentist or physiotherapist.
+Further, you can expand a general healthcare insurance with additional insurances, e.g., for the dentist or physiotherapist.
 Please note that the insurance company may set requirements and a person may be refused access for these additional insurance policies.

-Finally, as soon as you are a Dutch resident you should have a Dutch healthcare insurance within 4 months after registration.
+Finally, as soon as you are a Dutch resident you should have a Dutch health insurance within 4 months after registration.
 You are free to choose your healthcare provider.
 Feel free to contact so we can recommend one.